bryancatanzaro/nervana-lib-gpu-performance-preview/README.md

 fixed-point SIMD optimizations for CPUs with significant speed improvements for inference in a mixed HMM/NN large vocabulary system.
-Coubariaux et al.<sup>[1](#refs)</sup> recently showed success with limited precision for both inference and learing.
+Coubariaux et al.<sup>[1](#refs)</sup> recently showed success with limited precision for both inference and learning.

 We modeled our kernels' functionality on NVIDIA's cuDNN library described in Chetlur et al.<sup>[3](#refs)</sup>.
 The GEMM kernels are